I’m sure someone will give me an example of how they reckon a loud motorcycle exhaust saved their lives, but I just don’t understand how.

 While loud pipes may not necessarily save any lives, they most assuredly are bad PR for a minority group that gets enough bad press as it is.

 Let’s be honest, the people who advocate loud pipes love the sound of the pipes and/or love people hearing them and being intimidated.
-And maybe they have small penises and need to compensate … watch this short video.

 While I’ve never witnessed a loud pipe saving my life or anyone else’s I have witnessed loud pipes causing dogs to start barking and horses to run into barbed wire fences.